anejasidak/chip-8_Emulator/README.md

 A multiplatform Chip-8 emulator written in C; currently available for: Windows, OS X, Linux based OSes.

 Note:
-This emulation is ment for educational purposes only.
+This emulation is meant for educational purposes only.

 ## Installation